 “They are creating an image of the good old past times which never existed,” said Anna Kaminsky, director of the federal foundation tasked with coming to terms with the GDR’s legacy.
 “Most of these people, deep inside, know that this is not correct.”

 But, she agreed, the transition from the GDR was tough, especially for older people.
-Democracy turned out to be harder than people had hoped.
+Democracy turned out to be harder than people hoped.
 Generations of bad news about the East created feelings of inferiority that still resonate today.

-“A lot of people in the East say, ‘We don’t feel heard, we don’t feel seen,’” she said.
+“A lot of people in the East say, ‘we don’t feel heard, we don’t feel seen,’” she said.

 But when the lights went down in Gera, and Römer’s guitar started to wail, the old days and the people who remembered them were the stars of the show.